 18. When the formal organization stifles performance, people will achieve performance through the ‘informal organization’.
 There is much to learn from the informal organization.

-19. ‘Experiences’ form our beliefs.
-Beliefs form our perceptions, our assessment of our world(s), the value we place on things, our ideals, our meaning, our behavior, and our realities.
+19. ‘Experiences’ and related emotional and cognitive patterns form our beliefs.
+Beliefs form our perceptions, our assessment of our world(s), the value we place on things, our ideals, our meaning, our behavior, our realities, and what we create, or not create.

 20. There are many different ‘worlds’ in organizations.